Hello, We're Boyd Design.

-Thanks for taking the time to learn more about Boyd Design and what makes me tick.
+Thanks for taking the time to learn more about Boyd Design and what makes us tick.

 As residential building designers, we design every aspect of the home.
 While our core business is new home design, we also design stunning home additions & renovations, swimming pools and landscapes.

-Being directly involved in every aspect of the building and landscape industries for over 30 years, I have a good deal of knowledge to share with you.
+Being directly involved in every aspect of the building and landscape industries for over 30 years, we have a good deal of knowledge to share with you.

-Here I share my thoughts and feelings about all things associated with good house design and, what I believe to be, the secrets to a successful home design and building process.
+Here we share our thoughts and feelings about all things associated with good house design and, what we believe to be, the secrets to a successful home design and building process.

 Open, Honest Communication.